Latin Kings

 In the mid-1960s the Latin Kings still held a chapter in the Near West Side community in the Newberry Street area.
 Newberry and Roosevelt closed in 1965 when the new UIC campus was built right at that intersection; therefore, Kings from Newberry moved south on Newberry or north up Newberry by Taylor Street.

-From the beginning when Latin Kings started in 1964, they had a grand vision to protect their communities and all Hispanic communities city wide; however, they were met with resistance from other Hispanic groups.
+From the beginning when Latin Kings started in 1964, they had a grand vision to protect their communities; however, they were met with resistance from other Hispanic groups.
 Latin Kings gave chances to these groups to join their ranks or to at least agree to following certain basic rules of conduct in the communities.
 The nature of many gangbangers is to simply not follow authority and to be rebellious, so most clubs rejected the Latin Kings and defied them.
 Latin Kings wanted these clubs to conform because many of these other clubs were disorganized, drug addicted, hung with undesirables, were bullies or were disrespectful to their communities or they were downright weak groups that would not be productive enough to protect their communities.
-The Latin Kings aimed to clean up much of this disorganization and asked nicely at first but they were often spit in the face over it and this brought about the 1966 conquest of the West Town and Humboldt Park areas to clean up undesirables.
+The Latin Kings aimed to clean up much of this disorganization and asked nicely at first, but they were often spit in the face over it and this brought about the 1966 conquest of the West Town and Humboldt Park areas to clean up undesirables that began momentum after the Division riots because it was time to fight back against a corrupt system and resistance from thug type of groups would no longer be tolerated.

 One of the first gangs the Latin Kings took apart was the Scorpions (not Latin Scorpions) of Wicker Park from Western and Hirsch.
-This group was led and founded by Sleepy who was killed by Latin Kings in 1965 forcing the group to disband.
+This group was led and founded by Sleepy who was killed by Latin Kings in 1965 forcing the group to disband, in 1966 this group was finished off.

 In 1966 the Latin Kings dismantled the Latin Angels from Maplewood and Division in East Humboldt Park.